xingliuUT/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

 Initial attempts with training with extact NVIDIA architecture show that the model would overfit.
+Here is a graph for training and validation loss over the training epochs for a model I trained with the original NVIDIA architecture with no dropout layers:

+![alt text][image1]

-I add dropout layers between layers to reduce overfitting.
+I add dropout layers between convolution layers as well as fully connected layers to reduce overfitting.

-image of overfitting: 0.2

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The training data draw from the raw data and are processed by modifying brightness, vertical/horizontal shifts, or flipping left/right.
 The validation data are all the raw data taken with center camera.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 And it was also tested through the simulator on an unseen track to see if it could generalize to road conditions it never saw in the training process.

-Visualization plot here
+Here's the training and validation MSE loss for the two phases (Phase 1 on the left, Phase 2 on the right).
+As I shown on the graph, validation loss has the tendency to decrease through most of the training epochs, even though the value could oscillate.

+![alt text][image2]
+![alt text][image3]

 #### 3. Model parameter tuning